Doondi-Ashlesh/Fraudcase-Intelligence-Automation-System/README.md

 Fraudcase Intelligence demonstrates how generative AI and retrieval systems can be responsibly applied to fraud operations, enabling structured decision support while maintaining transparency and document grounding.

-This project serves as a practical, real-world application of AI in knowledge automation within the financial services domain.
+This project serves as a practical, real-world application of AI in knowledge automation within the financial service domain.